 You may meet with the situation that the deleted files are not going to the Recycle Bin and they are erased immediately when deleted.
-That is to say, you won't find the deleted files on the Recycle Bin and can't restore those items easily from it.
+That is to say, you won't find the deleted files on the Recycle Bin and cannot easily recover an emptied recycle bin.
 To prevent the data loss by the faulty operation, it's advisable to stop instantly deleting files.

 As you are working on this setting box, you can also check the "Display delete confirmation dialog" option, which would prompt you to confirm when you want to remove any files and folders.
 And you can also change the Recycle Bin location by choosing the specific disk there.